I

 Utterly courageous, wickedly funny, and unexpectedly moving in its truth telling, I Feel Bad About My Neck is a book of wisdom, advice, and laugh-out-loud moments, a scrumptious, irresistible treat.

-I Must Betray You by Ruta Sepetys (321 pages, 8 copies + Audiobook)
+I Must Betray You by Ruta Sepetys (321 pages, 9 copies)

 Romania, 1989.
 Communist regimes are crumbling across Europe.
 Seventeen-year-old Cristian Florescu dreams of becoming a writer, but Romanians aren’t free to dream; they are bound by rules and force.